Unitpost

 Email-to-action

-Trigger a workflow — create a task, log an expense, kick off a build — from an inbound message.
+Create a task, log an expense, kick off a build.

 Attachment intake